MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this exercise you learned how to stop a resource group's virtual machines to save money on your Azure account.

 <a name="Exercise10"></a>
-## Exercise 10: Deleting the resource group to remove the SLURM cluster.
+## Exercise 10: Delete the resource group to remove the SLURM cluster

 Back in [Exercise1](#Exercise1) you learned that resource groups are an outstanding feature of Azure because they let you control the lifecycle of a group of resources such as all the virtual machines in a SLURM cluster.
 The important point is that when you complete the task you set up the resource group for, you can delete all of the resource easily.
 Thus saving money on your Azure subscription.